Timothy-Rosno/DN_QUEUE/COMPREHENSIVE_TESTING_CHECKLIST.md

 ### Homepage (`/`)

-- [ ] Visit homepage without being logged in
+- [X] Visit homepage without being logged in
-- [ ] See welcome message and description
+- [X] See welcome message and description
-- [ ] Click "View Public Queue" link → redirects to `/schedule/queue/`
+- [TODO] Click "View Public Queue" link → redirects to `/schedule/queue/` NOT GUARDED BUT SHOULD BE UNLESS WANT QUEUE VISIBLE TO PUBLIC.
+I THINK NEED LOGIN IS BETTER?
+- [TODO] Change text to Login to view queue entries
-- [ ] Click "View Lab Fridges" link → redirects to `/schedule/fridges/`
+- [X] Click "View Lab Fridges" link → redirects to `/schedule/fridges/`
-- [ ] Click "Login" button → redirects to login page
+- [X] Click "Login" button → redirects to login page
-- [ ] Click "Register" button → redirects to registration page
+- [X] Click "Register" button → redirects to registration page
-- [ ] No admin links visible
+- [X] No admin links visible

 ### Public Queue Page (`/schedule/queue/`)

-- [ ] View queue without login
+- [X] View queue without login
-- [ ] See all pending and running queue entries
+- [X] See all pending and running queue entries
-- [ ] See machine assignments
+- [X] See machine assignments
-- [ ] See estimated durations
+- [X] See estimated durations
-- [ ] See user names (should be visible publicly)
+- [X] See user names (should be visible publicly)
-- [ ] NO action buttons visible (no cancel, check-in, etc.)
+- [X] NO action buttons visible (no cancel, check-in, etc.)
-- [ ] Try accessing other pages → should redirect to login
+- [X] Try accessing other pages → should redirect to login

 ### Fridge List Page (`/schedule/fridges/`)

-- [ ] View fridge list without login
+- [X] View fridge list without login
-- [ ] See machine names
+- [X] See machine names
-- [ ] See temperature readings (if available)
+- [X] See temperature readings (if available)
-- [ ] See online/offline status
+- [X] See online/offline status
-- [ ] NO edit/delete buttons visible
+- [X] NO edit/delete buttons visible

 ---